A Febrile convulsion in a small child

 Are there any long-term effects of febrile seizures?

 Although febrile seizures are generally harmless, there is a small risk of developing epilepsy later in life.
 If your child has a family history of seizures, they may be more likely to experience long-term effects from a febrile seizure.
-If your child has a febrile seizure, it’s important to talk to their doctor about the risks and what you can do to minimize them.
+If your child has a febrile seizure, it’s important to talk to their doctor about the risks and what you can do to minimise them.

 Febrile convulsions are a type of seizure that can occur in children when they have a fever.
 Although they can be scary for parents to witness, febrile convulsions are generally harmless and do not cause any long-term damage.
 If your child experiences a febrile convulsion, it is important to stay calm and contact your doctor immediately.
 With prompt treatment, your child will make a full recovery and will not experience any lasting effects from the seizure.

+Our baby first aid courses are available in person in your home and online.
 We run classes in your home with groups of 2, 4 or up to 10 in Sydney & Melbourne and you can book in 3 easy steps!

-1. Pick your class
+- Pick your class

-2. Follow the prompts to purchase
+- Follow the prompts to purchase

-3. We will contact you within 24 hours to lock in your date of choice
+- We will contact you within 24 hours to lock in your date of choice

-Here are some further resources you might enjoy!
+Here are some other resources you may enjoy!

 FREE GUIDE: Introducing Common Allergy Foods & Allergic Reactions